Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

-Two socio-psychological factors in particular have been proposed to promote unequal influence of group members: imagined or real outgroup threat, and political extremity of the group.
-Here we study how these factors relate to the inequality of influence in large collectives of commenters.
-The inequality of influence is a multifaceted concept that can be investigated in different ways.
-For example, an influential commenter can be described as someone who can steer the conversation, influence others' beliefs and behaviors, or simply as someone attracting more attention.
-Here we focus on attention, as signaled by replies commenters get from others \cite{ziegele2018dynamics}, because attention is the precondition for any later influence a commenter might have on the discourse, beliefs, and behaviors of other individuals and the collective.
-Based on reply patterns, we reconstruct networks of commenters discussing major societal events, from elections to political rallies and mass shootings, on four prominent news websites spanning the U.S. political spectrum from left to right: Mother Jones, The Atlantic, The Hill, and Breitbart.
-We measure how different network-based indices of inequality of influence change around societal events perceived as more or less threatening, and how they differ for more or less politically extreme commenter collectives.
+Two socio-psychological factors, in particular, have been proposed to promote unequal attention to group members: imagined or real outgroup threat, and political extremity of the group.
+We measure how different individual- and network-based indices of inequality of attention change around societal events perceived as more or less threatening and how they differ for more or less politically extreme commenter collectives.